Bachman–Turner Overdrive: Breakthrough and success 1973–1976

 The first BTO compilation album, Best of B.T.O.
-(So Far), was released in July 1976 and featured songs from each of the band's first five studio albums.
-A single—a re-release of "Gimme Your Money Please"—was put out from this album, and it also charted well keeping BTO on both the AM & FM airwaves.
-Although peaking at only No. 19 on the charts, this compilation album became the best-selling Bachman–Turner Overdrive album to date, reaching Double Platinum status in the US.
+(So Far) released in July 1976, featured songs from each of the band's first five studio albums.
+A single, a re-release of "Gimme Your Money Please", was put out from this album, and it also charted well, keeping BTO on both the AM and FM airwaves.
+Although peaking at only number 19 on the charts, this compilation album became the best-selling BTO album to date, reaching double platinum status in the US.